plone/training/theming/theme-package.rst

      css:content-children="#viewlet-above-content"
      />

-This will take over everything in viewlet-above from Plone.
+This will bring over everything from the ``viewlet-above-content`` block from Plone.
 Our current theme does not provide a breadcrumb bar, so we can just drop them from Plone content, like this:

 .. code-block:: xml

    <drop css:content="#portal-breadcrumbs" />

-If you only want to drop this for non administrators, you can do it like this:
+If you only want to drop this for non-administrators, you can do it like this:

 .. code-block:: xml